Srikarmk/100-days-of-code-Srikar/README.md

 ✅ Learnt a few basic concepts in JS (not much )

 Tried having a rest day with minimal work , feels good let me see how it goes.

+### Day 37 of #100DaysOfCode

+✅ Attempted Accenture coding assesment.
+✅ Finally finished tutorials and made note upto arrow functions in Javascript.

+It is exciting to code Javascript, and i felt a bit motivated today so that's another progress 😌.